naokazuterada/MarkdownTOC/README.md

 ## Tips

-### How to remove the TOC
+### How to remove anchors added by MarkdownTOC

-If you want to remove the TOC again, you do not have to go through your complete Markdown and remove all tags manually - just follow this simple guide.
+If you want to remove the TOC again, you do not have to go through your complete Markdown and remove all tags manually - just follow this simple guide (see also: [Auto anchoring when heading has anchor defined](#auto-anchoring-when-heading-has-anchor-defined)).

 1. Open your [Markdown] file
 2. Set the attribute `autoanchor` to `false`, this clears all anchors